rutatuckute/the-non-fictional/content/blog/living-without-the-general-theory/index.md

 <p style="text-align:center"><img src="https://ucarecdn.com/de0fd9b3-d258-4162-b5e2-411b731e7221/" width="500"></p>

 <p style="text-align: center;">
-Both the core question in economic modelling « what is the correct set of rules for the most satisfactory approximation of reality ? » and the eternal « how to make some sense out of life ? » raise in tandem, suffering from the very same - reluctance to integrate the fact that the world is a mere chaos governed by chance tangled in endless interactions and non-linearities.
+Both the core question in economic modelling <span style="color: #ff5c5c">« what is the correct set of rules for the most satisfactory approximation of reality ? »</span> and the eternal <span style="color: #ff5c5c">« how to make some sense out of life ? »</span> raise in tandem, suffering from the very same - reluctance to integrate the fact that the world is a mere chaos governed by chance tangled in endless interactions and non-linearities.
 </p>

 <p style="text-align: center;">Not all is lost.</p>